changnet/lua_bigint/README.md

 Untested!
 But lua and boost are cross-platform, should not need too much adjustment.

 ### Using bundled boost
-Boost is a large library.
-However, multiprecision is header-only, only some header files needed.
-All needed files are already being copy into directory `boost` from `boost 1.74.0` by script `make_boost.sh`.
+Boost is a large library, download and complie it would take some time.
+However, multiprecision is header-only, there is no need to complie boost.
+All needed files are already being copy into directory `boost` from `boost 1.74.0` by shell script `make_boost.sh`.

 run `make bundled` instead of `make` if using bundled boost.
-This only test under debian & gcc, other platform or complier may not work.
+This only test under debian & gcc, other platform or complier may not work, likely missing header files.
+I bundled it just for some special test.

 ## Usage
 ```lua